Distance to Innsbruck Airport: 120km

 Munich Airport is quite a trek from Lech and care should be taken when relying on computer programme routings as the most likely one to be recommended will head up the Lech valley and to a pass (at Warth) that is closed in the winter!
 There are various ways to head into Austria from Munich - the easiest and most convenient is to follow the motorway south to Kufstein and then along the Inn valley to Innsbruck (and then follow the directions above from Innsbruck).
 Alternatively, drivers who know the area might wish to head through the city and onto the motorway south to Garmisch-Partenkirchen.
 From Garmisch there is the option of heading into Austria via Mittenwald and Seefeld or via the Fern pass and Imst - in both cases joining up with the Inn valley motorway.

-Langen railway station is the most convenient for the airports of Zurich or Friedrichshafen.
+Langen railway station is the closest train station to Lech and is the most convenient for the airports of Zurich or Friedrichshafen.
 The train journey from Zurich takes around 2 hours and 20 minutes and the ride from Friedrichshafen around 20 minutes longer - however the trip from Zurich is direct and that from Friedrichshafen involves a number of changes.

 At Langen a taxi can be hired or the local bus (which runs every 1 or 2 hours until around 22.00), if available.